Yeb02/SpaceSpanningNetwork/README.md

 Zeroing the biases at initialization kickstarts the convergence for both methods but does not improve the end result.

-The final $SF$ is significatively better with GD than with GA : despite some finetuning, and the GA being much slower, the result were consistently separated by a gap: $SF_{GD} \approxeq 2.0, SF_{GA} \approxeq 2.5$ with a certain set of hyperparameters.
+The final $SF$ are similar with GD and GA, but the GA is much slower.
+Performances on the proxy task were much better with GD, but that is irrelevant here.

-Those results are satisfactory, but in the lack of theoretical studies of $SF$
+Those results are satisfactory, but in the lack of theoretical studies of $SF$ I do not know if this is close to the lower bound for $SF$, with a given set of hyperparameters and this inference structure (tanh MLP).